Braftovi

 Refer to the binimetinib or cetuximab prescribing information for dose modifications for adverse reactions associated with each product, as appropriate.

-Dose Modifications for Coadministration With Strong or Moderate CYP3A4 Inhibitors
+Dose Modifications for Coadministration with Strong or Moderate CYP3A4 Inhibitors

 Avoid coadministration of BRAFTOVI with strong or moderate CYP3A4 inhibitors.
 If coadministration is unavoidable, reduce the BRAFTOVI dose according to the recommendations in Table 4.
 After the inhibitor has been discontinued for 3 to 5 elimination half-lives, resume the BRAFTOVI dose that was taken prior to initiating the CYP3A4 inhibitor [see Drug Interactions (7.1), Clinical Pharmacology (12.3)].